Jean-Baptiste Cerlogne: Life

 Cerlogne was born in the hamlet with which he shared his surname, in the comune of Saint-Nicolas, a mountain village several kilometers west of Aosta.
 His father, Jean-Michel Cerlogne, was a veteran of the Napoleonic Wars who worked as the village school master.
 While still a child, Cerlogne had to leave the family home to support himself as a shepherd.
-This was normal for boys of his age, as was his moving away from home to find work, becoming a chimney sweep in Marseilles.
-He returned briefly to the Aosta Valley in 1841, and this time when he went back to Marseilles he obtained a job at the "Hôtel des Princes" where he worked as a scullion in the kitchens.
+This was normal for boys of his age, as was his moving away from home to find work, becoming a chimney sweep in Marseille.
+He returned briefly to the Aosta Valley in 1841, and this time when he went back to Marseille he obtained a job at the "Hôtel des Princes" where he worked as a scullion in the kitchens.
 A few years later, he had risen to the rank of kitchen assistant, which meant that when he next returned to his home valley, in 1845, he had a "trade".
 Still only 19, he now resumed his attendance at the local school for a couple of years.

 On 4 January 1847 he left the valley again, this time to enlist as a soldier for King Charles Albert.
-He participated in the First Italian War of Independence, taking part in the Battles of Goito and Santa Lucia.
+He participated in the First Italian War of Independence, taking part in the battles of Goito and Santa Lucia.
 He was captured by the Austrians and briefly held as a prisoner of war, before being released on 7 September 1848.
 In his autobiography he later took care to stress the humanity with which, as a prisoner, he was treated by the Austrian army.
 After the Battle of Novara (23 March 1849) the war spluttered to an end, and he was sent on indefinite leave: he returned to Saint-Nicolas where, despite his age, he resumed his habit of attending the village school as a pupil, alongside the children.

-It turned out that word had got out concerning his experience in the hotel kitchens in Marseilles.
+It turned out that word had got out concerning his experience in the hotel kitchens in Marseille.
 He was effectively head-hunted to take on the catering at the principal seminary in Aosta, where he started work in September 1851.
 It was while working at the seminary that, encouraged by a senior seminarian, Canon Édouard Bérard, he composed his first poems (in French).
 Initially he continued to live at home in Saint-Nicolas, but in August 1854, following the death of the seminary superintendent, he became concerned that he might be about to lose his job, and took the opportunity to move into the seminary.
 After the death of his mother the following year he temporarily returned to Saint-Nicolas, but in August 1855 he was invited to return and resume his culinary duties at the seminary.